Wakefield Street Campus

 Level of study: Undergraduate

 In this exciting interdisciplinary field, human senses and emotions (happily) collide with the digital interface.
 Right at the intersection of design, media and technology, it’s one of the fastest growing – and most career-rich – sectors of the global economy.
-The Interaction Design degree gives you the cutting-edge research, design and development knowledge you need to build your career in this leading industry and to stand out from the crowd.
+The UX and web design degree gives you the cutting-edge research, design and development knowledge you need to build your career in this leading industry and to stand out from the crowd.
 And when you graduate, you’ll be able to design and craft compelling interactive experiences for web, mobile, social and online, across sectors as diverse as advertising, education and entertainment.

 Click here for more details on this course.